brianm998/starry_timelapse_airplane_remover/README.md

 # Starry Timelapse Airplane Remover

-The Starry Timelapse Airplane Remover (star) is a software package that performs the removal of airplane streaks from night time timelapse videos.
+The Starry Timelapse Airplane Remover (Star) is a software package that performs the removal of airplane streaks from night time timelapse videos.

 ## Comparison videos from northern esmerelda county, Nevada, USA